 Varieties growing outside are easier to care for.
 As long as they receive plenty of light they will reliably flower every year.

 Popular hardy varieties include Blue River II, which produces attractive white flowers, the pink flowering Sweet Caroline and Lord Baltimore, a red flowering variety.
-Kopper King, named for its copper colored foliage it produces large pink flowers with striking red centres.
+Kopper King, named for its copper colored foliage, produces large pink flowers with striking red centres.

 Where to Site Your Hibiscus

 Hibiscus plants thrive in full sun positions.
-Ideally they need 6 to 8 hours of direct sunlight every day.
+Ideally they need 6 to 8 hours of direct sunlight under full sun every day.

 Hibiscus plants are a great choice for container gardens.

-Tropical varieties, which like the temperature to remain over 45℉ are particularly suited to container gardening.
-This is because you will be able to relocate the plants indoors in the fall.
+Tropical hibiscus varieties, which like the temperature to remain over 45℉ are particularly suited to container gardening.
+This is because you will be able to relocate the Hibiscus plants indoors in the fall.

 How to Plant Hibiscus